 - For additional information see the Disability Administration announcement on the Ministry of Labor, Social Affairs and Social Services website.

 - It is possible to submit an appeal to the decision regarding recognition and for eligibility for receiving services.

 - Submit the appeal to the local department for social services where the first request was submitted.

-- The department for social services will refer the appeal to the regional supervisor of the Office for the Care of the Autistic and P.D.D.
-Population.
+- The department for social services will refer the appeal to the regional supervisor of the Unit of Treatment of People with Autism.

 - Daycare Centers for Toddlers with Autism

 - Community Services for Adults with Autism Living at Home